joyliao07/data_structures_and_algorithms/data_structures/repeated_word/README.md

 ## OVERVIEW
-- A class that generate a hash table and contains its related methods.
+- A class that generate a hash table and its method repeated_word. repeated_word will take in a string (i.e. a paragraph of words) as input and output the first repeated word.

 ## GETTING STARTED